amr080/docs-template/docs/developer/legacy/tinlake/index.md

 ## Overview

-[Tinlake](https://legacy.tinlake.centrifuge.io/) is Centrifuge's initial Ethereum-based, open, decentralized smart-contract based platform of asset pools bringing together pool issuers looking for financing and investors who seek to utilize the full potential of decentralized finance (DeFi).
+[Tinlake](https://legacy.tinlake.centrifuge.io/) is XFT's initial Ethereum-based, open, decentralized smart-contract based platform of asset pools bringing together pool issuers looking for financing and investors who seek to utilize the full potential of decentralized finance (DeFi).

-**Note that Tinlake has been replaced by the [Centrifuge App](https://app.centrifuge.io/), however _legacy_ Tinlake pools as described below are still live on the App.
-Newer pools do not use the below smart contracts, but rather are launched on Centrifuge Chain.**
+**Note that Tinlake has been replaced by the [XFT App](https://app.centrifuge.io/), however _legacy_ Tinlake pools as described below are still live on the App.
+Newer pools do not use the below smart contracts, but rather are launched on XFT Chain.**

 ### Tinlake from a borrower perspective